The critical CoHA of a quiver with potential: Examples

 \subsection{The Jordan quiver with potential}

-Let $Q_{\Jor}$ be the quiver with one vertex and one loop, which we label $X$.
+Let $Q_{\Jor}$ be the quiver with one vertex and one loop.
+We label this loop $X$.
 Let $d\in\mathbb{Z}_{\geq 1}$, we set $W_d=X^{d+1}$.
 The motivic Donaldson--Thomas theory of the pair $(Q_{\Jor},W_d)$ was studied in the paper \cite{DM11}, and the motivic Donaldson--Thomas invariants were calculated there: we have